jurgen-kluft/dotnet-BuildSystem.Core/DESIGN.md

 -- Our Pivot Point is the *Compiler*
 So we have one or more binary files that contain a 'list' of Compilers that need to be or have been executed.

+-- Compilers
+So a Compiler needs to be able to write out a representation of itself to a structured log as well as being able to read itself from the structured log.

+Compiler (prototype of standard header)
+{
+    u32           binary_size;
+    u32           compiler_index;
+    u32           number_of_filenames;
+    const char**  filenames;

+    ... custom variables/data

+}

 -- Finding deleted/modified `S:` and `T:` assets
 When iterating over all the Compilers we can determine if any of the source/destination files